kishorepran/StockPrices/README.md

 2. Tutorial to get RAPID API keys. https://rapidapi.com/blog/how-to-use-the-yahoo-finance-api/
 3. Once we have the RAPID API keys.
 Heade over to file SPAPIServices.swift and at line 14 update your real API key.
 4. Select target > Edit Scheme > Run > Arguments > Environment Variables > Deslect Mock API.
 Now run the project to see live API call in action.
+5. Use source control to download the latest source code upto date with most recent commits.
+6. Please run the project test suite from Xcode Menu > Product > Test to see the code coverage.

 ## TODO's